iamharshvardhan/micrograd-from-scratch/README.md

 <img src="https://img.freepik.com/premium-photo/beautiful-baby-dog_943963-407.jpg" alt=puppy>

-Micrograd is a tiny AutoGrad engine.
+Micrograd is a tiny AutoGrad engine (with a bite).
 It implements backpropogation (reverse order auto-differentiation) over a dynamically build small Neural Networks library on top of it with a PyTorch-like API (`micrograd.engine`).

 ### Example usage